 If your IT provider is based in London and your HQ is in Manchester, how often do you think they’ll come and see you?
 Look for an IT provider who will visit not just when there is a problem, but also as part of a wider account management process.
 It’s good to discuss your plans, challenges, and requirements in person.

 As a starting point, try searching online for “IT support [your location]”.
-Take advice from business owners you know, too.
+Take advice from business owners you know, and ask around on LinkedIn, too.
 Ask who they use currently, but also ask who they used to use; they may have switched IT providers for a reason.
 You can also try our IT support directory.